ademolaidowu/event-ticket-app/README.md

 ## ➡️ Features
 * Authentication features such as login, logout, register, change and reset password
+* Paystack API integration for all transactions.
 * Wallet features for each users to deposit money and buy tickets or trade at events
 * Purchase ticket features
+* QRCode implementation for purchased tickets
 * View all events available
 * Create, update or delete your event when authenticated
 <br><br>